bradbell/xrst/sphinx/test_out/run_xrst.rst

 |space| *sphinx_dir*\ ``/xrst/``\ *page_name*\ ``.rst``

-Is the RST file for the corresponding section.
+Is the RST file for the corresponding page.
 There is one exception to this rule.
 If *page_name* ends with ``.rst``, the extra ``.rst`` is not added at the end.